siddhantmene1/Patient-Follow-Up-Analytics-Dashboard/README.md

 # Patient-Follow-Up-Analytics-Dashboard
-This project is a real-time analytics dashboard that tracks post-discharge follow-ups, segments patient risk levels, and helps healthcare teams reduce readmissions, powered by Snowflake, dbt, and Streamlit.
+This project is a real-time analytics dashboard that tracks post-discharge follow-ups, segments patient risk levels of readmissions thereby helping healthcare teams reduce readmissions.
+Powered by Snowflake, dbt, and Streamlit.